 We currently have blinds in our bedroom, but so much light still gets through!
 So I found some affordable white curtains from Ikea that look awesome and solve our problem.

-Decluttering and minimalism has changed the way I look at my home and the way I shop for my home.
+Decluttering and minimalism have changed the way I look at my home and the way I shop for my home.

 Minimalism has made me realize I want to make my home exactly how I want it and to quit waiting for the perfect time to do something.